Accessibility Tools

 All foreign students who wish to study in Poland are required to legalize their stay.

-• Non-EU foreigners must hold an entry visa or a temporary stay permit.
+• Non-EU foreigners must hold an entry visa or a temporary residence permit.

 ENTRANCE EXAM